hawaiidatascience/metaflowmics/metagenomics-pipelines/Pipeline-16S/README.rst

 16S pipeline steps
 ------------------

 The 16S analysis pipeline is summarized below.
-Values in curly braces ({}) correspond to default values of tunable parameters.
+Values in between "<" ">" correspond to default values of tunable parameters.

 Inputs
 ^^^^^^